 Indexed Moves are programmed through the Network Data like every other move.
 The only difference is that Indexed Moves are not run until a Start Indexed Move Input makes a inactive-to-active state transition.
-This allows an SV160E2 to run critically timed moves that cannot be reliably started from the network due to data transfer lags.
+This allows an SV Servo unit to run critically timed moves that cannot be reliably started from the network due to data transfer lags.